Anapoly Notebook

 Maggie Appleton describes digital gardening as the nurturing of ideas, connecting them through contextual association rather than publication date.
 Beginning as seeds, the ideas grow and evolve through thinking.
 Some prove fruitful, others less so.

-The first seed in this garden was planted during a philosophical exchange with Giles Freathy.
-We were talking about the danger of outsourcing our thinking to AI, and he commented that there needs to be an ethos of caring about how the Human-AI relationship evolves.
-That led to the thought of how values, ethics, culture, and ethos fit together.
+The second seed in this garden arises from the need for there to be an ethos of caring about how the Human-AI relationship evolves.
+We need to think carefully about how values, ethics, culture, and ethos fit together.

-A danger from letting AI into my second brain is that I will begin to let it do my thinking for me.
-This is where context management comes into play.
-I will have to configure the AI's behaviour to reduce that danger.
-I can give it freedom to find things in my second brain, to point me in useful directions, to critique my ideas, to highlight interesting relationships amongst them, and to question the logic of my arguments.
-Equally, I can instruct it not to offer its own ideas or solutions to the problems I am thinking about.
-I must configure it to guide me up the knowledge mountain, not carry me to the top.
-It will be interesting to see how well I can succeed with this.
-It will require an ethos of caring about how the Human-AI relationship evolves.
+We can take this a step further by inviting an AI into our thinking space.
+If we connect the AI to the vector database mentioned above, we will be able to use it in all sorts of interesting ways to explore and develop our thinking.
+The danger here, of course, is the temptation to let the AI do our thinking for us.
+This is where context management can help.
+We will have to configure the AI's behaviour to reduce that danger.
+We can give it freedom to find things in the network, to point us in useful directions, to critique our ideas, to highlight interesting relationships amongst them, and to question the logic of our arguments.
+Equally, we can instruct it not to offer its own ideas or solutions to the problems we are thinking about.
+We must configure it to guide us up the knowledge mountain, not carry us to the top.

 Seeds